pabloviquez/til/software_engineering/location_search_without_database.md

 level, therefore it becomes an unusable solution, hence, not a solution.

 # Quadtrees to the rescue
-First than all, &quote;What are Quadtrees anyway?$quote; to put it simple, it's a data structure in a tree form, in which each level down represents a smaller space.
+First than all, "What are Quadtrees anyway?" to put it simple, it's a data structure in a tree form, in which each level down represents a smaller space.

 ![Quadtree Bitmap](img/680px-Quad_tree_bitmap.svg.png)